 Most vehicles in the Faroes – including rental cars – are manual transmissions with a gear shift.
 Automatics are typically available for a higher price if you don’t think you’ll be happy driving a manual car.
 Make sure you make this desire clear when booking.

 Manual vs. Automatic

 Consider the size of your car before you book.
 With a larger car comes reduced fuel economy, so you’ll be paying more for that larger vehicle in more ways than one.
-Gas is costly in Faroe Islands so think carefully about the model of car you choose.
+Gas is costly in the Faroe Islands so think carefully about the model of the car you choose.

 A 4×4 car rental is not necessary for driving around the Faroe Islands